-Forex and CFD traders must understand the difference between fundamental analysis and technical analysis.
+CFD traders must understand the difference between fundamental analysis and technical analysis.
 Traders are always arguing over which school is best.
-This piece will look at the basics of Forex/CFD fundamental analysis and how to use this form of market analysis.
-Most brokers try to sell trading Forex and CFDs by tossing jargon like economic calendars, NFP, trading events, and fundamental analysis to prospective clients.
+This piece will look at the basics of CFD fundamental analysis and how to use this form of market analysis.
+Most brokers try to sell CFD trading by tossing jargon like economic calendars, NFP, trading events, and fundamental analysis to prospective clients.
 They make it seem like trading is as straight forward as checking the calendar for a significant release.
 However, trading on events and following an economic calendar is anything but simple and should never be confused with fundamental analysis.

 Fundamental analysis is the study of the events and factors that influence the price of a financial instrument, such as stocks, commodities, indices and currencies.
 Unlike technical analysis, fundamental analysis involves the analysis of financial and economic data to measure the intrinsic value of an underlying asset.
 This data can range from major global events to company data.
 Many events are interconnected, affecting the price of different classes of assets and different assets.

 Assets always have an intrinsic value and a market value.
 When the intrinsic and market values differ, there is an opening for correction when a significant news item is released.
 The news may trigger a change to the inherent or fundamental value of an asset, which leads to a certain reaction from traders and other market participants following the asset.
 Their response forces the value of the asset to swing towards the intrinsic value of the asset.
 Comparing an asset’s intrinsic value with its market value to buy or sell is the basis of fundamental analysis.